falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 When called, the `progress_pct` pointer should be updated with the read progress, as a number between 0 (no data has been read) and 10000 (100% of the data has been read).
 This encoding allows the engine to print progress decimals without requiring to deal with floating point numbers (which could cause incompatibility problems with some languages).

 The return value is an string representation of the read progress, with the memory owned by the plugin.
 This might include the progress percentage combined with additional context added by the plugin.
 The plugin can return NULL.
 In this case, the framework will use the `progress_pct` value instead.

+This function can be invoked concurrently by multiple threads, each with distinct and unique parameter values.
+If the returned pointer is non-NULL, then it must be uniquely attached to the `ss_instance_t*` parameter value.
+The pointer must not be shared across multiple distinct `ss_instance_t*` values.

 ### event_to_string